 The ARC met with the EA on two (2) occasions during the year.
-The first meeting was held in August 2020 where the EA, without the presence of Management, was asked among other matters, for their feedback on the support it received from management.
+The first meeting was held in August 2021 where the EA, without the presence of Management, was asked among other matters, for their feedback on the support it received from Management.
 Additionally, the ARC was briefed on the findings and procedure performed to address the significant risks and areas of audit focus and their determination of Key Audit Matters ("KAMs") in our Annual Report.
-The EA's Independent Auditor's Report containing the KAMs for the financial year ended 30 June 2020 was published in our Annual Report 2020.
+The EA's Independent Auditor's Report containing the KAMs for the financial year ended 30 June 2021 was published in the Annual Report 2021.

-In the second meeting held in May 2021, the EA presented its Planning Report to the ARC for the financial year ended 30 June 2021.
-The ARC was briefed, amongst other matters, on the EA's risk assessment process and the methodology used in the selection of our significant risks and areas of audit focus and KAMs for the financial year ended 30 June 2021.
+In the second meeting held in May 2022, the EA presented its Planning Report to the ARC for the financial year ended 30 June 2022.
+The ARC was briefed, amongst other matters, on the EA's risk assessment process and the methodology used in the selection of the significant risks and areas of audit focus and KAMs for the financial year ended 30 June 2022.

-The identified KAMs impacting our 2021 financial statements are as follows:
+The identified KAMs impacting the 2022 financial statements are as follows:

 KAMs How the issues were addressed by the ARC Loss allowance for trade receivables The ARC reviewed Management's Expected Credit Loss ("ECL") assessment on trade receivables which is determined based on the historical credit loss rates, adjusted for factors that are specific to debtors and economic environment, such as the ongoing effects of COVID-19 outbreak which has adversely impacted the customers' businesses and Management's assessment on the financial position and capability in making their repayment.
 For loss allowance recognised for individually identified debtors, the ARC reviewed Management's assessment on credit quality and recoverability of these debtors such as subsequent receipts, payment history, settlement agreement and / or the ongoing business relationship with the debtors involved.
-The ARC concluded that the method of estimating the carrying value of trade receivables as well as the level of allowance were appropriate.
+The ARC concluded that the method of estimating the carrying value of trade receivables as well as the level of allowance was appropriate.
 Provision for onerous contracts The ARC reviewed Management's process over the monitoring and review of the provision for the onerous contracts and the policy in place to determine the level of provision required.
-The ARC also evaluated the appropriateness of the group's policy and basis used in the computation of the expected economic benefits and unavoidable costs in the onerous contracts that include copper prices, outstanding quantity of copper for delivery, hedged copper quantity, quantity of finished goods on hand that can be used to fulfil onerous contracts and percentage of copper costs in cables.
-After discussion, the ARC concluded that the method of estimating the value of provision for onerous contracts remain appropriate.
+The ARC also evaluated the appropriateness of the Group's policy and basis used in the computation of the expected economic benefits and unavoidable costs in the onerous contracts that include copper prices, outstanding quantity of copper for delivery, hedged copper quantity, quantity of finished goods on hand that can be used to fulfil onerous contracts and percentage of copper costs in cables.
+After discussion, the ARC concluded that the method of estimating the value of provision for onerous contracts remains appropriate.
+Allowance for inventories The ARC reviewed management's process over the monitoring and review of the allowance for inventories and the policy in place to determine the level of allowance required.
+After discussion, the ARC concluded that the method of estimating the carrying value of inventories as well as the level of allowance remains appropriate.